c-rammmm/encore_pointdev/README.md

 ## Usage

 Start PointDev using the `/pointdev` command.
-Once running, stand where you would like to collect a `vector3` coordinate and press `E`.
+Once running, stand where you would like to collect a `vector3` coordinate and press `E` or `vector4` coordinates, press `G`.
 You will see a confirmation chat message.

 When you are done collecting points, use the `/pointdev` command again, and the list of coordinates you collected will be saved in the `files` folder of the resource.